bctnry/flowmark/docs/manual.md

 Since Flowmark was originally intended to be the foundation language of a typesetting toolkit like TeX, instead of Standard Output/Standard Error (which are separate but both are normally redirected to the console) like in POSIX-compliant systems, in Flowmark there's Default Print/Default Neutral/Default Out:

 + Default Neutral simply means the neutral string buffer after the execution of the last command group.
 It's intended for text macro expansion, e.g. having a Flowmark source file expand into an HTML or Postscript file.
+  + This also means that the use of meta character `;` is discouraged in pretty much most circumstances other than under REPL.
 + Default Print always mean the console.
 This is where you write your output to if you're writing an interactive program.
 + Default Out refers the current `out` port used by the `\out` primitive ("port" here is a term to refer to a system internal buffer you write to). `out` ports are intended for *generating* files (instead of *expanding* like in Default Neutral).